Javascript is not enabled.

 Starting in 2024, employers can automatically enroll qualifying workers (those who made less than $150,000 in 2023) in these rainy-day accounts and direct up to 3 percent of their salary into them.
 Employees can choose to opt out.
 The employer can set a cap of up to $2,500 for the emergency fund; contributions beyond that can be directed into the worker’s retirement account.

-Starting in 2024, you have another choice: to be treated as your spouse would have been for RMD purposes.
-Depending on your and your late partner’s ages and financial circumstances, this could have advantages in terms of when you must start taking distributions and how they are calculated.
+• If you are a surviving spouse, you can now elect to be treated as your late partner would have been for RMD purposes.
+Depending on your and your late spouse’s ages and financial circumstances, this could have advantages compared with other account options (such as taking it as an inheritance or a rollover into your own IRA) in terms of when you must start taking distributions and how they are calculated.

 Finding lost retirement savings: When people leave a job, they may lose track of their retirement accounts if they don’t roll the money over into a new plan.
 SECURE 2.0 directs the U.S. Labor Department to launch a searchable national database of retirement plans by the end of 2024 to serve as a lost and found and help people claim their money.